-5G network coverage outlook
+Network coverage outlook

 Key findings

-5G mid-band coverage is projected to increase from 40 percent to 45 percent during 2025.
+5G mid-band coverage reached 45 percent outside mainland China during 2025.

 5G mid-band, either delivered through time division duplex (TDD) or frequency division duplex (FDD), combines high capacity with good coverage.
 It is available in most markets, making it an ideal choice for delivering the full 5G experience.

-Combined with a low-band FDD 5G carrier, mid-band can provide full coverage and mobility.
+When combined with a low-band FDD 5G carrier, mid-band can provide full coverage and mobility.
 Good mid-band coverage is also essential for enabling differentiated connectivity and unlocking new revenue opportunities across consumer and enterprise use cases.

 Large regional variations in 5G coverage